-- The results of the operations of the Bank for the year were not substantially affected by any item, transaction or event of a material and unusual nature except the impact of the pandemic Coronavirus (Covid-19) as described below and in Notes 3.2 and 37. - There has not arisen in the interval between the end of the year and the date of this report any item, transaction or event of a material and unusual nature likely to affect substantially the results of the operations of the Bank for the current year in which this report is made. - The NBC allowed the Banks and Financial Institutions ("BFIs") to defer the implementation of NBC Circular on Classification and Provisioning Requirement on Restructured Loans of BFIs issued on 28 December 2021, following the NBC's workshop for BFIs on 18 January 2022.
+- The results of the operations of the Bank for the year were not substantially affected by any item, transaction or event of a material and unusual nature except the impact of the pandemic Coronavirus (COVID-19) as described below and in Notes 3.2 and 35. - There has not arisen in the interval between the end of the year and the date of this report any item, transaction or event of a material and unusual nature likely to affect substantially the results of the operations of the Bank for the current year in which this report is made.